COMPASS-DOE/ec1_surfacewaterDOM_paper/README.md

 # ec1_surfacewaterDOM_paper

+This repository is associated with a manuscript by Roebuck et al. to be submitted for review.

+This manuscript utilizes data collected as a part of the EXCHANGE campaign 1 to understand changes is dissolved organic matter composition across the mid-Atlantic and Great Lakes.

+All codes to reprodude figures and statistics for this manuscript can be found in EXCHANGE_Manuscript_Analyses.Rmd

 To use this code download, the following files from Pennington et al., 2023 (https://doi.org/10.1038/s41597-023-02548-7) and place them into a folder called 'Data'

 ec1_metadata_collectionlevel.csv <br />